-The financial statements were prepared to report the financial position and the results of operations of the Internal Revenue Service, pursuant to the requirements of the Chief Financial Officer's Act of 1990.
+The financial statements were prepared to report the financial position and the results of operations of the Internal Revenue Service, pursuant to the requirements of the CFO Act.

 While the statements were prepared from the books and records of the IRS in general accordance with the format prescribed by OMB, they are different from the financial reports used to monitor and control budgetary resources that are prepared from the same books and records.